So, everyone is telling you that your website needs a blog and that content is king.

 Click search, ignore the results, and scroll down to the bottom of the first page.
 You will see a section called “Searches related to fabric crafts”.

-Underneath you will see another curated list of keywords related to your main category that a bunch of other users have searched for.
+Underneath you will see another curated list of keywords related to your main category that a bunch of other users has searched for.
 Some it provides for this example are:

 - Fabric crafts ideas